May 31st

 When bogged down by hardships, do not lose heart.
 These bad times are not permanent.
 They are not here to stay.
 They have their own lifespan and at the end of it, they have to move out of one's life.
 When the going gets tough, the tough get going!
 Tough times never last, but tough people do!

 Like the spokes of a wheel, what goes up must come down.
-And, what has gone down must come up!
-Tough times are interspersed so that one can truly appreciate the good time later!
+And, what has gone down must rise up!
+Take life in a stride.

 pada vigrahaH: